romanrosh/airbnb-web-scaper/README.md

 # Airbnb_mining
 Created by Tom Cohen and Roman Rosh

-A data scraping program for airbnb
+A data scraping program for airbnb and hotel API for data retrieval

 Note that the name of the classes used change regularly on airbnb , so you should change them according to the latest airbnb website update.